OrangeRed/OrangeRed/README.md

 </p>

 ### About me
+- Always curious and constantly learning.
-- Love for science, innovation and the cutting edge.
+- Love science, technology and the cutting edge.
-- Passionate about problem solving and automation.
+- Passionate about problem solving and automating tasks.
-- I am currently working on some of my side projects.
+- Currently working on side projects and solving coding challenges.
-- Spend my free time immersing in and learning Japanese.
+- During my free time you can find me immersing in and learning Japanese.

 <hr>